fnocera/elasticsearch-ingest-opennlp/README.md

 This plugin is also intended to show you, that using gradle as a build system makes it very easy to reuse the testing facilities that elasticsearch already provides.
 First, you can run regular tests, but by adding a rest test, the plugin will be packaged and unzipped against elasticsearch, allowing you to execute a real end-to-end test, by just adding a java test class.

+## Edits Since Forking
+After forking the repo [here]() I made some minor edits to show the process of editing/changing the plugin.

+1. After forking as the first simple example I added some new models.
+- Added new models (`en-ner-organization.bin`) in the `integTestCluster` and `downloadModels` task in `build.gradle`.
+- Edited reference here `src/main/java/de/spinscale/elasticsearch/ingest/opennlp/OpenNlpModelDownloader.java`

+2. Added appropriate test examples and updated references.

+3. Run tests with `./gradlew clean test`

+4. Run commands `./gradlew clean check` this will create the `.zip` file in `build/distributions`to upload to a new release in github to reference.
+This reference is then used in our project Dockerfile.

+Note: our app depends on `elasticsearchVersion = 7.1.1` so we set it in `gradle/properties`.

 ## Installation

 | ES    | Command |